griffiths-waite/ts-plsql-parser/README.md

 - Find unused columns on your tables.
 - You can use it... to deduce just about anything you want from your code.

 Being able to easily parse PL/SQL code can be an incredibly powerful tool in your arsenal.
-Combined with our [PL/SQL Viewer](https://tools.griffiths-waite.co.uk/plsql-viewer), you can quickly and easily take advantage of legacy code by demystifying it.
+Combined with our [PL/SQL Viewer](https://griffiths-waite.co.uk/tools/plsql-viewer), you can quickly and easily take advantage of legacy code by interrogating it.

 **Check out the [examples within this repository](/examples) to see how you can use this package to parse PL/SQL code.**